 If the injections are in your neck, you may take your medications as usual with a sip of water but do not eat or drink for six hours before the procedure.
 You may eat, drink and take your medications as usual on the day of the procedure (both before and after) if the injections are in your low back.
 Please follow these instructions unless told differently by your doctor.

-If you experience severe back pain, new numbness or weakness of your legs, or signs of infection in the area of the injection, you should call the Pain Management Center at 617-732-9060.
+If you experience severe back pain, new numbness or weakness of your legs, or signs of infection in the area of the injection, you should call the Center for Pain Medicine at 617-732-9060.